radius-project/docs/docs/content/reference/known-issues.md

 weight: 998
 ---

+## Radius environments require Owner rights on the subscription
+Creating Radius environments on Azure currently **require you to have *Owner* rights on your subscription.** (This is a current limitation that will be resolved once we've built our Azure Service.)
+   If you use a service principal for CLI authentication, ensure it also has the proper RBAC assignment on your subscription.

 ## Starters require an `existing` resource and `dependsOn`

 [Starters]({{< ref starter-templates >}}) allow users to quickly get up and running with [Radius connectors]({{< ref connectors >}}).